speglich/infra-ai-essentials/provisioning/terraform-oci/README.md

-# Example of Terraform in OCI
+# LLM Deployment with Terraform on OCI

-This project uses Terraform to provision a Virtual Cloud Network (VCN) on Oracle Cloud Infrastructure (OCI), including:
+This project uses Terraform to provision infrastructure on Oracle Cloud Infrastructure (OCI) with:

-* A public subnet with an accessible E5 instance (via SSH)
+* A public subnet with an accessible VM.A10.1 instance (via SSH)
-* A private subnet with an E5 instance (no public IP)
 * An Internet Gateway for public internet access
-* A NAT Gateway to allow the private subnet to access the internet
-* A modular architecture using separate network and compute modules
+* Automated installation of Docker and NVIDIA Container Toolkit
+* Deployment of the Meta Llama 3.1-8B-Instruct model using vLLM, exposed on port 8000 (accessible inside the VCN)

 ## Project Structure